mls26155/ApexCoder/README.md

   - Managed input/output port mapping and bitstream file generation for FPGA programming.

 🌎 **Interests**:
-Apart from coding, I enjoy reading, listening to music, and traveling.
+Apart from coding, I enjoy photography, video editing, and ballroom dancing.
 As a lifelong learner, I'm always seeking new knowledge and experiences to broaden my perspective and enhance my skills.

 📧 **Contact**:
 - 📧 Email: mschro2@gmu.edu